jchibane/if-net/README.md

 + ShapeNetPoints for Point Cloud Completion experiments
 + SVR for 3D Single-View Reconstruction

 and `-batch_size` the number of different meshes inputted in a batch, each with 50.000 point samples (=6 for small GPU's).
+If you want to train with point cloud input please add `-pointcloud` and `-pc_samples` followed by the number of point samples used, e.g. `-pc_samples 3000`.
 Consider using the highest possible `batch_size` in order to speed up training.

 In the `experiments/` folder you can find an experiment folder containing the model checkpoints, the checkpoint of validation minimum, and a folder containing a tensorboard summary, which can be started at with
 ```